DenyT17/Digits_Drawings_Classifier/README.md

 ## Description ❔❓
 In this project I will learn how to build DIGITS DRAWINGS CLASSIFIER.
 To this purpose I will use TensorFlow 2.0 and Tkinter.

+First I will build basicly GUI using Tkinter.
+It will be developed with new functionalities.

+Using TensorFlow I will try to train model with the best possible classifying accuracy.

+I will regularly share the results of my work.

 ## What am I going to learn from this project 🔝